 Following are the advantages that Machine Learning has brought to the Sales and Marketing Industry as such:

 Healthcare is one of the best use cases where Machine Learning can find its usage.
 The reason for us to go with this point is the fact that there are too many processes that are implemented manually where Machine Learning could automate these processes for us.
-Most of the diagnoses are done manually even till date which could’ve been automated.
+Most of the diagnoses are done manually even to date which could’ve been automated.

 Following are the advantages that Machine Learning has brought to the Healthcare Industry as such:

-There is always a need that the Government should also lean towards Machine Learning for various scenarios: To identify the possibilities of war, to maintain status quo with foes, and also to take calculated decisions in the most unforeseen situations.
+There is always a need that the Government should also lean towards Machine Learning for various scenarios: To identify the possibilities of war, to maintain the status quo with foes, and also to take calculated decisions in the most unforeseen situations.
 Many Governments have undertaken this exercise for varied needs but indeed, this is a step that has to be taken.

-It helps Governments take decisions based on the situations - financially, globally, economically or on security grounds.
+It helps Governments take decisions based on the situations - financially, globally, economically, or on security grounds.
 There are various ways through which these could be studied and the enormous amounts of data that is being tapped from various regions through various agencies.

 Following are the advantages that Machine Learning has brought to the Government sector as such:

 The transportation industry is no longer a dumb transport for people from source to destination.
 For economical usage of the resources, there is always a run to look for the cheapest way to get your resources at work and yield the maximum out of it.
 Machine Learning has evolved leaps and bounds in this industry too, from shortest paths, alternate routes, fuel, and cost-effective mechanisms employed by these providers.
 It has grown from a saturated orthodox business to a highly efficient and intelligent service providing organizations.